herrkun/Financial-data-collection-from-web-/README.md

 get_tableData_pdfplumber_example.py and get_tableData_pdfplumber_example2.py are examples showing the skills using pdfplumber,you can have a preview before running.
 get_url_example.py is also a example that for testing ideas.
 parase_data_from_download.py also is a testing file can be ignore

+#### Debug experience:
+* using try except to avoid exceptions, some exceptions may happen when opening pdf files,use try-except struct to ignore them,and turn to the next
+* if you are downloading many pdf files, suggesting to use os.remove() after parasering files
+* their may be a error when accessing the ju chao web for downloading many pdf files, because the ju chao web think you as a web-attack as accessing frequently. use time.sleep or try except to solve this problem.  error: ConnectionResetError: [WinError 10054] 远程主机强迫关闭了一个现有的连接

 to be continued......